BDC Hamburger Icon

 What is the cheapest franchise to open?

 However, when you also consider the potential for long-term profits, it becomes more complicated.
-Is it better to make a small upfront investment to launch a franchise location with modest profits or should you invest more to make a bigger profit over the long term?
+Is it better to make a small upfront investment to launch a franchise location with modest profits, or should you invest more to achieve profitable growth over the long term?

 What is the most profitable franchise to open?

-Of the options mentioned, McDonald’s would probably allow you to bring in the most money ― with the average restaurant bringing in around $2.7 million in sales ― but that doesn’t mean it will be the most profitable for you, the franchisee, considering the high upfront investment required.
+Of the options mentioned, McDonald’s would probably allow you to bring in the most money, with the average restaurant making around $3.83 million in annual sales, but that doesn’t mean it will be the most profitable for you, the franchisee, considering the high upfront investment required.

 Of course, chances are, you don’t have millions of dollars lying around to make your initial investment.
 You also likely don’t want to search high and low for business loans and financing options that you’ll eventually have to pay back — what if your new franchise location fails to turn a profit?

 By this logic and our calculations, the most profitable franchise to open may be Cruise Planners.
-The company makes over $545 million annually, and you’ll pay somewhere between $2,295 and $23,617 for your initial investment.
-In addition, the luxury travel industry is expected to hit $1,574 billion by 2028, reports PR Newswire.
+The company makes $1 billion annually, and you’ll pay somewhere between $695 and $23,367 for your initial investment.
+In addition, the luxury travel industry is expected to hit $3,064 billion by 2032.

-While the royalty fee for a Cruise Planner franchise is between 1.5 percent to 3 percent of gross commissionable fares — and not as high as some of the other franchises listed in the article.
-Cruise Planner franchises let you sell more than just cruises to maximize your imprint.
-With Cruise Planner, you can also sell land tours, all-inclusive resorts, hotels, travel insurance, rental cars and more.
+The royalty fee for a Cruise Planners franchise is usually between 1.5 percent and 3 percent of gross commissionable fares — not as high as the fees for some of the other franchises listed in this article.
+However, Cruise Planners franchises let you sell more than just cruises to maximize your imprint.
+With Cruise Planners, you can also sell land tours, all-inclusive resorts, hotels, travel insurance, rental cars and more.

 If you have the passion to succeed in the travel industry, Cruise Planners may be your best option for opening a franchise location without breaking the bank.